-This bank loan has been used to finance the construction of a portion of an office and production building at our headquarters in Leuven, Belgium.
-The loan commenced on December 1, 2005 with a maturity of 15 years.
+This bank loan has been used to finance the construction of a portion of our office and production building in Leuven.
+The loan term commenced on December 1, 2005 with a maturity of 15 years.
 The loan bears a fixed interest rate of 4.43% with monthly fixed installments.
 This bank loan is secured with a mortgage on the building.